tomas-land/Laravel-Horse-Racing-app/README.md

 -   Create a new schema(database) in you MySQL server.
 -   Rename **'.env.example'** file to **'.env'** inside of the project's root directory and configure the database information.
 -   Using GitBash, CMD or other terminal in your code editor:
-    -   if composer is installed locally: run <pre>php <'path to composer.phar file location'>/composer.phar install</pre>
+    -   run if composer is installed locally <pre>php <'path to composer.phar file location'>/composer.phar install</pre>
-    -   if composer is installed on your system globally: run  <pre>php composer.phar install</pre>
+    -   run if composer is installed on your system globally  <pre>php composer.phar install</pre>
 -   Run <pre>php artisan key:generate</pre>
 -   Run migrations to create tables<pre>php artisan migrate</pre>
 -   Fill tables with data <pre>php artisan db:seed</pre>